ottosuhett/EntertainHub/README.md

 - **RAWG API integration: Fetch detailed game data (platforms, ratings, release dates, etc.).**
 - **Supabase Integration: Uses Supabase for user management, database, and authentication**
 - **User-friendly interface: Intuitive UI to manage lists and track progress.**
+- **Testing with Jest: Reliable unit and integration tests to ensure application quality.**

 🛠️ Available Scripts
 In the project directory, you can run the following scripts: